Tunanfeiyu/Personal-homepage-zrd/content/publication/example/index.md

 Create your slides in Markdown - click the *Slides* button to check out the example.
 {{% /callout %}}

-Supplementary notes can be added here, including [go back](https://tunan666.netlify.app/).
+Supplementary notes can be added here, including [code, math, and images](https://wowchemy.com/docs/writing-markdown-latex/).